 For upper school, the Geography department organises support sessions over several hours in a week, whereby intensive revision programmes, assessment guidance and mentoring support is offered.
 All year groups can access the computers and internet facilities which are always available for pupils to use.

-The Geography department runs a variety of fieldwork in KS3 and KS4.
-In Year 8, students will visit Blackpool to study coastal management.
-At GCSE, students will visit SportCity in East Manchester and complete river fieldwork at Daisy Nook Country Park.
+The Geography department runs a variety of fieldwork in Key Stage 3 and Key Stage 4.
+In Year 8, pupils will visit Blackpool to study coastal management.
+At GCSE, pupils will visit Sportcity in East Manchester and complete river fieldwork at Daisy Nook Country Park.
 Additionally, every two years we run an optional trip to the Bay of Naples where we visit Pompeii and climb Mt.
 Vesuvius – an active volcano.
 We also study coastal formations around Capri and Sorrento.